Past earthquakes play a role in future landslides

 The likelihood of an area experiencing a potentially devastating landslide could be influenced by its previous exposure to earthquakes many decades earlier.

-This is according to new research led by researchers from the School of Earth and Ocean Sciences showing that areas which have experienced strong earthquakes in the past were more likely to produce landslides when a second earthquake hit later on.
+This is according to new research led by researchers from the School of Earth and Environmental Sciences showing that areas which have experienced strong earthquakes in the past were more likely to produce landslides when a second earthquake hit later on.

 Researchers speculate that this is because damage can reside in the side of mountains after an initial earthquake, and that the consequences of this damage may only be felt when a second earthquake hits.